biodash/biodash.github.io/content/codeclub/01_backyard-birds/index.md

 3 - Getting our dataset
 -----------------------

 We downloaded a Great Backyard Bird Count (GBBC) [dataset](https://www.gbif.org/dataset/82cb293c-f762-11e1-a439-00145eb45e9a) from the [Global Biodiversity Information Facility (GBIF)](https://www.gbif.org/).
 Because the file was 3.1 GB large, we selected only the records from Ohio and removed some uninformative columns.
+We also added columns with English names and the breeding range for each species.
 We'll download the resulting much smaller file (41.5 MB) from our Github repo.

 <div class="alert alert-note">